icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 Results may be different for a larger or smaller airfoil in similar icing conditions.

-It is not clear to me if the limited accuracy of the effect extrapolation methods used make the LEWICE ice shapes effects seem to be significantly different when they may not really be, or if the LEWICE ice shapes themselves are meaningfully different.
+It is not clear to me if the limited accuracy of the effect extrapolation methods used here make the LEWICE ice shapes effects seem to be significantly different when they may not really be, or if the LEWICE ice shapes themselves are meaningfully different.